manuelddahmen/ImageEditor/README.md

 Try to use ZBufferImpl 3D drawer.
 First drawn polygons.
 In place subimages
-Try to fill polygons with colors #2
+Try to fill polygons with colors #9 WORK
+Dependencies updates.
+Try with InstallReferrer
+SettingsActivityFace for Faces parts colors and textures.

+Restore KMeans.java to 09-jun-2023.
+Error in PixM.setValues(int,int,double...)
+FIXED.
 </en-US>
 <fr-FR>
 Quelques effets artistiques